oleg-glushak/atlantis/docs/adr/0001-record-architecture-decisions.md

 ## Context

 We need to record the architectural decisions made for Atlantis.
 The project is a very decentralized project.
 It suffers from frequent one-timer contributors and an ever-changing team of maintainers.
-By utilizing the ADR process, we can improve who decisions are made and bring transparency to past decisions to assist future contributors and maintainers to confidently steer the project.
+By utilizing the ADR process, we can improve how decisions are made and bring transparency to past decisions to assist future contributors and maintainers to confidently steer the project.

 ## Decision